 Resource Challenges Addressed

 - Lack of wetlands and grasslands in Wisconsin

-Key Partners (Public and Private): Milwaukee Metropolitan Sewerage District, The Conservation Fund, the Wisconsin Department of Natural Resources Knowles-Nelson Stewardship Program, and the U.S. Fish and Wildlife Service Partners for Fish and Wildlife Program
+Key partners: Milwaukee Metropolitan Sewerage District, The Conservation Fund, the Wisconsin Department of Natural Resources Knowles-Nelson Stewardship Program, and the U.S. Fish and Wildlife Service Partners for Fish and Wildlife Program

 Types of jobs created: Construction workers, maintenance workers, surveyors, general laborers, and local plant nursery staff

 The Big Muskego Lakes Wildlife Area has restored multiple habitat types, diversifying options for wildlife and reducing nutrient and sediment loading into nearby rivers.
 Wetlands on the 274-acre property, as well as Dumke Lake, mitigate the flood potential from storm events.
 In total, the Wildlife Area has the ability to absorb and hold about 18 million gallons of water on site thereby moderating flood risk and sequestering nutrients and sediments that could otherwise harm the Great Lakes.